equinor/ideation-machine-frontend/src/docs/azure-ml/index.md

 Both ways requires the following:
 1. You have logged in to your Azure account
-2. You have access to the Azure Machine Learning Workspace
+2. You have access to the Azure Machine Learning Workspace (Reader is not enough)

 ## Network access

-Open for
+The endpoint is open on the public network.
+Which means if you have the token you have access to the model and can make preditions on it.
+The endpoint is on https so the network traffic is encrypted